industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ## Configuration of Databus

 In your IEM go to the Data Connections and open the Databus.
-Add a user with following topic: `"ie/#"` and deploy it to IED.
+Add a user with following topic: `"ie/#"` and deploy it to IED (or IEVD).

 ![Databus_configuration_1](graphics/Databus_configuration_1.png)